How to clear Mail storage on Mac

 - Click Clean to remove them at once.

 - If you’d prefer to look over the attachments before deleting them, scroll through the list of attachments and uncheck the box next to any you want to keep.

-CleanMyMac can also delete attachments from third-party email clients, like Outlook and Spark.
+CleanMyMac can also delete attachments from third-party email clients, such as Outlook and Spark.
 Therefore, if you use these email apps, you can easily locate unneeded attachments and delete them in a few clicks.
-With the help of CleanMyMac X, you can also scan your Mac for other junk files, malware threats, and speed up your machine.
+With the help of CleanMyMac X, you can also scan your Mac for other junk files and malware threats as well as speed up your machine.
 All that in a few clicks.

 Attachments in Mail can occupy several gigabytes of disk space on your Mac.
 Manually removing them to free up space can be a long and laborious process.
 If you do decide to use a manual method, deleting them from within Mail is the safest option.
 However, it’s much easier to use CleanMyMac X to do the job.
 And remember, even if you delete attachments on your Mac, if you use an IMAP account like iCloud mail or Gmail, your attachments will remain on the server and can be retrieved when you need them.